-- be integrated into the roofs and offer as little contrast to the roofing materials as possible.
-A co-ordinated, integrated approach to energy technology will be required - Zero Waste Waste generation will be reduced through good design, encouraging reuse, recycling and composting and seeking to send minimal waste to landfill.
+- Zero Waste Waste generation will be reduced through good design, encouraging reuse, recycling and composting and seeking to send minimal waste to landfill.
 Dwellings will facilitate recycling through integral design solutions that make recycling easier and more convenient.
+Homes will be fitted with separate bins in line with the recycling and waste collection policy of the local authority and a compost bin will be provided for any ground floor private garden of 50 sqm or above.
 Dwellings will be designed with sufficient space to store bins out of public view in rear gardens, within easy access of the road, or integrate bin storage within car ports.
 Apartments will have integrated stores for bins and bikes.
-Recycling will be encouraged through the detailed design of buildings, including simple steps such as providing multiple bins within the kitchens of each unit - Sustainable Transport The need to travel and dependence on fossil fuel use will be reduced where possible, and low and zero carbon modes of transport will be encouraged to reduce emissions, and safe routes for non-motorised vehicles will be provided.
+Recycling will be encouraged through the detailed design of buildings, including simple steps such as providing multiple bins within the kitchens of each unit - Sustainable Transport The need to travel and dependence on fossil fuel use will be reduced where possible, and low and zero carbon modes of transport will be encouraged to reduce emissions, and a network of safe, convenient and attractive routes for non-motorised vehicles will be provided.
 Cycle storage will be made available for all dwellings.
 Most plots will have cycle storage that is integrated within the garden.
 Detailed designs will make using and storing a bike easy and convenient without cluttering the street scene.
-Private electric vehicle charging points will be provided on-plot where possible for semi-detached houses, and shared charging points will be located in all communal car parking courts for flats and terraced housing blocks - · Sustainable Materials Where possible, local, reclaimed, renewable and recycled materials will be used in construction and products, to minimise transport emissions. encourage investment in local resource stocks and boost the local economy.
-All timber will be recycled, FSC or have Grown in Britain certification - Sustainable Water Water use efficiency measures, reuse and recycling will be implemented, and the need for water extraction will be minimised.
-The national average for water consumption is around 158 litres/person/day (I/p/d).
+Private electric vehicle charging points will be provided on-plot where possible for semi-detached houses, and shared charging points will be located in all communal car parking courts for flats and terraced housing blocks.
+Space will be provided for car club spaces, at a level to be agreed with the local authority - Sustainable Materials Where possible, local, reclaimed, renewable and recycled materials will be used in construction and products, to minimise transport emissions, encourage investment in local resource stocks and boost the local economy.
+All timber will be recycled, FSC or have Grown in Britain certification.
+Where possible, plastic building elements will be avoided, such as window frames, doors, barge boards and fascias.
+At least 10% of the total roof area of the development (including sheds, garages and outbuildings) should consist of green roofs unless there are clear landscape or urban design reasons making this inappropriate - Sustainable Water Water use efficiency measures, reuse and recycling will be implemented, and the need for water extraction will be minimised.
+The national average for water consumption is around 158 litres/person/day (l/p/d).
 In order to reduce this figure to a target of 110l/p/d in line with the enhanced standards of Part G of the Building Regulations, the management of water in the proposed development will follow the principles of the water hierarchy.
 Driving down water use through reductions in demand through fixtures and fittings, and increasing efficiency of residual water use by specification of technology and appliances will underpin the approach.
 A percentage of dwellings will be provided which have a further reduction in water consumption, if achievable, through the use of rainwater harvesting or grey water recycling